cjoakim/azure-cosmosdb-sdk-examples/docs/workstation_setup.md

 ```

 This Python venv concept is very similar to other programming
 ecosystems.
-Each has their own way to specify dependencies/requirements
+Each has their own way to specify dependencies/requirements,
-and has an Internet-hosted library repository.
+has an Internet-hosted library repository, and has tools to install them.